-4.7.13 Steam Distribution Pipe Insulation
+4.8.13 Steam Distribution Pipe Insulation

-- 1. Definitions: This section applies to pipe installed in a steam tunnel. - 2.
-Manufacturers: Owens-Coming, Pittsburgh Coming, Schuller International (Manville), Knauf or Manson similar to product indicated except where product of another manufacturer is specifically identified for special type of insulation. - 3.
-Insulation: - a.
+- 1. This section applies to pipe installed in a steam tunnel. - 2.
+Manufacturers: Owens-Coming, Pittsburgh Coming, Schuller International (Manville), Knauf or Manson similar to product indicated except where product of another manufacturer is specifically identified for special type of insulation.

+3. Insulation:

+- a.
 Fire retardant, moisture and mildew resistant, vermin proof, and suitable to receive jackets, adhesives and coatings as indicated. - b.
 Glass fiber insulation, where indicated, shall be of inert inorganic material, non-corrosive to mechanical surfaces. - c.
 Insulating cement shall have a dry density of no more than 38 lb./cu. ft. and thermal conductivity of 0.63 at 400 °F mean temperature. - d.
 Filling and finishing cement shall have a dry density of no more than 24 lb./cu. ft. and thermal conductivity of 0.74 at 500 °F mean temperature. - e.
 Type G insulation (cellular glass): 100% cellular glass cells with no organic material, noncombustible, 0.00 perm-inch permeability, 8.5 lb./cu. ft. average density, compression strength I00 psi, and thermal conductivity of not more than 0.36 at 50 °F mean temperature.
-The basis of design shall be Pittsburgh Corning FOAMGLAS® or approved equal. - f.
-Type M insulation (mineral wool pipe covering): Mineral fiber pre-molded pipe insulation, in accordance with ASTM C-547, Type II, Grade A, nominal 8 lb./cu. ft. density, water resistant, non-wicking, suitable for continuous temperature through 1200 °F, thermal conductivity not more than 0.31 at 200 °F and 0.41 at 400 °F mean temperature, Fibrex Coreplus 1200, Roxul1200, or IIG MinWool-1200. - 4.
-Jackets - a.
-Jackets puncture resistance based on ASTM-D-781 test methods.
-Vapor barriers perm ratings based on ASTM E-96 procedure A. - b.
-Type A-1 Jacket: - i.
-Factory fabricated 0.016" thick, ASTM B209, Type 3003 embossed aluminum jacket, complete with integral longitudinal Pittsburgh Z-Lock seam. - ii.
-Fitting covers to be factory fabricated from not lighter than 0.024" thick, type 3003 aluminum.
+The basis of design shall be Pittsburgh Corning FOAMGLAS or approved equal. - f.
+Type M insulation (mineral wool pipe covering): Mineral fiber pre-molded pipe insulation, in accordance with ASTM C-547, Type II, Grade A, nominal 8 Ib./cu. ft. density, water resistant, non-wicking, suitable for continuous temperature through 1200 °F, thermal conductivity not more than 0.31 at 200 °F and 0.41 at 400 °F mean temperature, Fibrex Coreplus 1200, Roxul1200, or IIG MinWool-1200.